Calabi-Yau metrics with conical singularities along line arrangements: Abstract

 \section{Abstract}

-Given a weighted line arrangement \( \mathcal{L} = \{ (L_j, (1-\beta_j)) \}_{j=1}^n \) in \( \mathbb{CP}^2\), with \( 0 < \beta_j < 1 \) satisfying natural constraint conditions, we show the existence of a Ricci-flat K\"ahler metric \(g_{RF}\) with cone angle \(2\pi\beta_j\) along each line \(L_j\) asymptotic to a polyhedral K\"ahler cone at each multiple point.
-Moreover, we discuss a Chern-Weil formula that expresses the energy of \(g_{RF}\) as a `logarithmic' Euler characteristic with points weighted according to the volume density of the metric.
+Given a finite collection of lines \(L_j \subset \mathbb{CP}^2\) together with real numbers \( 0 < \beta_j < 1 \) satisfying natural constraint conditions, we show the existence of a Ricci-flat K\"ahler metric \(g_{RF}\) with cone angle \(2\pi\beta_j\) along each line \(L_j\) asymptotic to a polyhedral K\"ahler cone at each multiple point.
+Moreover, we discuss a Chern-Weil formula that expresses the energy of \(g_{RF}\) as a logarithmic Euler characteristic with points weighted according to the volume density of the metric.